PSJorgensen/real-world-economics/real-world-economics-outline.md

 <br><br>

-### Unravelling trends mask by trade in the global economy
+### Telecoupled dynamics of global trade

-Leontief 1970 envisioned national accounting as a way of measuring the impact of economic activities and human consumption on the environment.
-With recent progress in accounting for resource use in globalized production and consumption chains using global multi-regional input-output models (MRIOs) to link together resource extraction, import, consumption and exports in national accounts (Manfred Lenzen et al. 2012, Lenzen et al. (2013), Lenzen et al. (2014)).
+-   Leontief 1970 envisioned national accounting as a way of measuring the impact of economic activities and human consumption on the environment.
+With recent progress in accounting for resource use in globalized production and consumption chains using global multi-regional input-output models (MRIOs) to link together resource extraction, import, consumption and exports in national accounts (Manfred Lenzen et al. 2012, Lenzen et al. (2013), Lenzen et al.
+    (2014)).
 Early phases of that vision is now being implemented in a number of ways.
-By associating the MRIO with enviromental and social variables (so-called satellite variables), environmentally and socially extended MRIOs are produced that allow to assess the environmental and social interlinked impacts of global ecnomomic activity (e.g. Wiedmann 2012, M. Lenzen et al. 2012;
+By associating the MRIO with enviromental and social variables (so-called satellite variables), environmentally and
+    socially extended MRIOs are produced that allow to assess the environmental and social interlinked impacts of global ecnomomic activity (e.g. Wiedmann et al. 2013, M. Lenzen et al. (2012);
     Marques et al. 2012).

-Early assesssments of long-standing economic hypotheses such as the Environmental Kuznets Curve and the paradigm of relative and absolute decoupling have been compromised by not acccounting for resources used in foreign contributes in the production of commodities consumed domestically.
+-   Early assesssments of long-standing economic hypotheses such as the Environmental Kuznets Curve and the paradigm of relative and absolute decoupling have been compromised by not acccounting for resources used in foreign contributes in the production of commodities consumed domestically.
 Still challenged a need to interpolate large amounts of missing data, the model provides a significant advancement in order for sustainability scientists to assess the degree to which relative and absolute decoupling is being reach in the globalized economy Wiedmann 2012, whether an Environmental Kuznets Curce really does exist, assess the domestic economic, environmental and health impact of pollution attributed to commodities that are being consumed in foreign countires (Marques et al. 2012), and similar how global trade drives biodiversity threats in the developing countries (M. Lenzen et al. 2012).

-These assessments have fundamental value for sustainability science as they answer basic questions about the path of human development and the sustainability of current economic paradigms.

 One of the latest applications of this methodological advance will be a dataset on the value added to national economies by trade to be released by the United Nations Conference on Trade and Development (<http://unctad.org/>).
-The dataset provides a new opportunity to assess and evaluate **XXX**.
+The dataset provides a new opportunity to assess and evaluate **...XXX**.
+These assessments have fundamental value for sustainability science as they answer basic questions about future paths for human development and the sustainability of current economic paradigms.

+    -   *References*
--   Leontief, W.; Ford, D. Environmental repercussions and the economic
-    structure: An input-output approach.
+        -   Leontief, W.; Ford, D. Environmental repercussions and the economic structure: An input-output approach.
 Rev. Econ.
             Stat.
 1970, 52 (3), 262???271

         -   Leontief, W. An information system for policy decisions in a modern economy.
-In Input-Output Economics; Oxford University Press: New York, 1986; pp 418???428.
+In Input-Output Economics; Oxford University
+            Press: New York, 1986; pp 418???428.

         -   Leontief, W. Structure of the world economy.
 Am.
 Econ.
+Rev.
-Rev. 1974, LXIV (6), 823???834.
+            1974, LXIV (6), 823???834.

+        -   Local impacts of trade and financial markets: Economic change effects on land use change (", a recent doubling in commodity prices has created incentives for landowners to convert grassland to corn and soybean cropping") [Wright and Wimberley, PNAS 2013] and (Lybert et al. 2011 PNAS - booming markets for Moroccan argan benefits some rural househols but threatens endemic forests)

+        -   Trade and emissions [e.g. China's international trade and air pollution in the United States, Lin et al. 2014 PNAS] and Lenzen and Wiedmann studies. [i.e. consumption based accounting of official trade statistics]

 <br><br>

 ### Socio-economic inequality and health and environmental quality

+-   Global impacts of inequality

+    -   challenges for global governance of the commons -

+        -   Inequality in contributions to global climate change together with global economic inequality largely explains the deadlock in climate change negotiations and the global south's insistence on their rights to develop (Roberts 2001;
+            Blaxekjær and Nielsen 2014)
+    -   global economic implications of poverty traps exacerbated by trade, ethnic diversity and resource endownments

+        -   A special issue on the African poverty trap in PNAS (Kates and Dasgupta 2007) revealed that ethnic diversity contributes to keep countries trapped in poverty (Collier 2007).
+Therefore, alleviation of such cases requires special regulatory interventions in the global economy (Hyden 2007)

+-   Local impacts of inequality

+    -   Local hotspots of economic inequality is correlated with loss of biodiversity (Mikkelson, Gonzalez, and Peterson 2007; Holland, Peterson, and Gonzalez 2009) and poverty hotspots exhibit poorer environmental quality and hence opportunities for improving public health (Cushing et al. 2015)

--   *Reference*
+    -   *References*
         -   The Haves, the Have-Nots, and the Health of Everyone: The Relationship Between Social Inequality and Environmental Quality Annual Review of Public Health, 2014

-    -   Valuation of environmental and social goods.
         -   Cost-effectivness of conservation actions (e.g. Jonathan Hoekstra, PNAS piece, 2012)

-    -   Economic change effects on land use change (", a recent doubling in commodity prices has created incentives for landowners to convert grassland to corn and soybean cropping") [Wright and Wimberley, PNAS 2013] and (Lybert et al. 2011 PNAS - booming markets for Moroccan argan benefits some rural househols but threatens endemic forests)

-    -   Inequality and biodiversity, environmental and health effects
-    -   Trade and emissions [e.g. China's international trade and air pollution in the United States, Lin et al. 2014 PNAS] and Lenzen and Wiedmann studies. [i.e. consumption based accounting of official trade statistics]
-    -   Poverty reduction [e.g. Hyden et al. 2007 PNAS]
-        -   Hyden even questions the application of mainstream economics assumptions of rationality etc.
-    -   Payments for ecosystem services [e.g. Kelsey Jack et al. 2008 PNAS]
-    -   Accounting for ecosystem services [e.g. Mähler et al. 2008 PNAS]
-        -   Karl-Göran Mäler, Sara Aniyar, and Åsa Jansson - Accounting for ecosystem services as a way to understand the requirements for sustainable development - PNAS 2008
         -   A review of financial instruments to pay for predator conservation and encourage human-carnivore coexistence

-**The impact of trade on the environment**

 <br><br>